Rob-the-Analyst/Covid-19-Project/README.md

 ## 2. Project Execution
 ### Steps to Complete the Project
-1. The most comprihensive and reliable data will be sourced to
+1. The most comprehensive and reliable data will be sourced to